A mixture of several crafts, but essentially building machines to harness wind, water and animal power to drive machinery.

 |Current total no. of leisure makers

-Millwrights build in timber, or later metal, make patterns, machine components, make gear teeth, build, repair and dress stones, and make from scratch or repair any part of any mill, from tree or casting to component.
+Millwrights designed the whole mill.
+They build in timber, or later metal, make patterns, machine components, make gear teeth, build, repair and dress stones, make and design windmill sails, and make from scratch or repair any part of any mill, from tree or casting to component.

 - Timber framing